-This topical series on play therapy (see also our classes on Positive Statements & Problem-Solving) is meant to give therapists new tools and expand their repertoire of techniques for specific client issues of concern.
+This topical series on play therapy is meant to give therapists new tools and expand their repertoire of techniques for specific client issues of concern.
 Therapy with kids and adolescents is different, and it requires learning new arenas & languages to facilitate growth and healing.
-These classes are built on sound therapeutic theory and will focus on the application of specific play therapy tools through demonstration and interaction.
+Play therapy allows us to meet kids & adolescents where they are in development, and empower them through methods they are familiar with.
+These Play Therapy classes are built on sound therapeutic theory and will focus on the application of specific play therapy tools through demonstration and interaction.

 Learning Objectives: At the end of this training, the learner will be able to:

-- Describe a recipe for how anger happens
+- Utilize metaphor through play therapy to give a recipe for how anger happens

 - Identify 8 elements essential to being able to practice a stop, think, and choose protocol for difficult situations

-- Facilitate practice of using a stop, think, and choose protocol for handling difficult situations.
+- Facilitate play therapy practice of using a stop, think, and choose recipe to handling difficult situations.

 Play Therapy for Anger

-This class is worth 3 CEUs.
-These hours can be applied towards obtaining the necessary 150 CEU hours required for RPT credentialing from the Association for Play Therapy.
+This class is worth 3 CONTACT CE hours, and can be applied towards obtaining the necessary 150 CE hours required for RPT credentialing from the Association for Play Therapy.
 This course is founded in Cognitive Behavioral Play Therapy, which is considered "seminal theory" by the APT, and appropriate to take during all three phases of training required for obtaining the RPT credential.